techkiel/MISA/README.md

 Summary of features:

-MISA aims to deliver a free, fast, and efficient inventory taking experience for institutions that utilize barcodes in their assets/materials using the barcode scanning capability of Android smartphones through the <a href="https://github.com/zxing/zxing">ZXing Barcode Scanner application</a>.
+MISA aims to deliver a free, fast, and efficient inventory taking experience for institutions that utilize barcodes in their assets/materials using the barcode scanning capability of Android smartphones through the <a href="https://github.com/zxing/zxing">ZXing Barcode Scanner Android App</a>.

 Minimum System Requirements:
 <ul>